 Part of what I think makes a good traveler is thinking fast in the necessary moment and making the most of a mistake.
 It also means being as prepared as possible.
 This morning I was a little slow getting off the train–what I mean to say is that I missed my stop!
 I thought Berlin Hbf (Main Station) would be the final call (as listed) for my overnight train from Freiburg.
 Instead, it continued to some further station on the other side of the city.
-My 7:19am arrival was now 7:23 at Berlin Gesundbrunnen station.
+My 7:19 am arrival was now 7:23 at Berlin Gesundbrunnen station.
 Immediately I thought to just hop on the next train back to Hbf.
 But it’s not quite that simple.

 Using my Eurail train timetable app, I found that for some reason getting back to Hbf would require 31 minutes and 1 change of trains.
 Instead, I took out my phone and used the CityMaps2Go map app.
-Most importantly for travelers, this app works off line (in addition to the Eurail timetable app).
+Most importantly for travelers, this app works offline (in addition to the Eurail timetable app).
 This map gave me my exact location.
 I was about 3 km north of Alexander Platz.
-Back on the Eurail app I knew I could catch my desired train to Poznan, Poland at 9:40 from Ostbahnof Station (with one change).
+Back on the Eurail app, I knew I could catch my desired train to Poznan, Poland at 9:40 from Ostbahnof Station (with one change).

 So I started walking south toward Ostbahnof.
-To my left was Prinzlauerburg, a neighborhood I stayed at years earlier while couchsurfing in Berlin.
-After a few blocks I stopped to catch an unsecured wireless signal.
+To my left was Prinzlauerburg, a neighborhood I stayed at years earlier while Couchsurfing in Berlin.
+After a few blocks, I stopped to catch an unsecured wireless signal.
 I googled “best bakeries in Berlin“.
 Then I started punching in addresses and found that one was on my route with a slight detour.
 German bakeries are worth any amount of detour.
 But my time was limited.

 But first, another detour.
 I turned right off Brunnenstrasse and noticed a park with some kind of rusted metal open barrier.
 What could it be?
 Further down was a tall concrete wall, one side graffiti, one side unpainted.
 It was the Berlin Wall!
 In various sections around Berlin, the wall still remains, left as a memorial.
 I took a few photographs and read some informational boards.
 How cool that I stumbled into the Berlin wall!